MahdiarShirzad/devmatrix/README.md

 DevMatrix is a developer-focused platform that brings essential software development workflows into one connected workspace.

-From understanding development activity and experimenting with APIs to debugging code with AI and validating new product ideas, DevMatrix is designed to reduce context switching and turn everyday development data into actionable insight.
+From understanding development activity and experimenting with APIs to debugging code with AI, validating product ideas, and customizing the development environment, DevMatrix is designed to reduce context switching and turn everyday development data into actionable insight.

 The platform is built around a simple idea: